-Nomenclature of Enzymes.
-The nomenclature should be that of the Recommendations of the Commission on Enzymes of the International Union of Biochemistry, 1964 (Enzyme Nomenclature.
+Enzymes of the International Union of Biochemistry, 1964 (Enzyme Nomenclature.
 Amsterdam: Elsevier Publishing Co., 1965).
 Relevant EC numbers should be given.

-of Micro-organisms.
-Nomenclature Bacteria Scientific names of bacteria should be binominals, the generic name only with a capital, and should be underlined once (for italic) in the typescript.
+Nomenclature of Micro-organisms.
+Scientific names of bacteria should be binominals, the generic name only with a capital, and should be underlined once (for italic) in the typescript.
 Names for new species or genera, or new combinations of generic and specific names, should be formed in accordance with the International Bacteriological Code published in J. Bact., 1948, 55, 287, and (in 1949) in Int.
 Congr.
 Microbiol.
 IV (1948), Copenhagen, p.
-587. Wherever possible, the names of recognized species should be those used in Topley & Wilson's Principles of Bacteriology and Immunity, 5th ed.
+587. Wherever possible, the names of recognized species should be those used in Topley & Wilson's Principles of Bacteriology and Immunity 5th ed.
 London: Edward Arnold and Co., 1964.
 However, where authors wish for good reasons to use some other name (e.g. one used in Bergey's Manual of Determinative Bacteriology, 7th ed.
 London: Baillière, Tindall and Cox, 1957), the Topley & Wilson name should be inserted in parentheses at the first citation thus: Serratia marcescens (Chromobacterium prodigiosum).

-A name must be given in full at the first mention in a paper; afterwards the generic name may be abbreviated to a single letter; for genera with the same initial letter, e.g. Staphylococcus and Streptococcus, use abbreviations such as Staph. and Strep.
+A name must be given in full at the first mention in a paper; afterwards the generic name may be abbreviated to a single letter; for genera with the same initial letter, e.g. Staphylococcus and Streptococcus, use abbreviations such as Staph, and Strep.
 When the generic name is used to define a group, it should have a capital but should not be italicized; trivial names, or generic names used as adjectives, should not have capitals or be italicized.
 Examples of 'trivial names' are: staphylococci, streptococci, and meningococci or meningococcus (genus Neisseria).
+The following passage illustrates the correct usage.
+'This investigation is concerned with Salmonella enteriditis, because this Salmonella is important as a cause of disease in man and, because of experimental salmonella infections in the mouse, it is the most easily controlled.
+Tests with staphylococci, including Staphylococcus aureus, have not contributed to the understanding of susceptibility to staphylococcal infection.
+Thus, further tests with Staph. aureus have not been made.'

-Microfungi should be designated as in Ainsworth & Bisby's A Dictionary of the Fungi, 6th ed.
+Microfungi should be designated as in Ainsworth & Bisby's A Dictionary of the Fungi 6th ed.
 Kew: Commonwealth Mycological Institute, 1971.

 Other Nomenclature, Symbols and Abbreviations.
 Authors should follow current numbers of the British Journal of Nutrition in this connexion.
-The chemical nomenclature adopted is that of the Chemical Society (see Handbook for Chemical Society Authors (Special Publication, No. 14, 2nd ed.
+The chemical nomenclature adopted is that of the Chemical Society (see Handbook for Chemical Society Authors (Special Publication, no. 14, 2nd ed.
 London: The Chemical Society, 1961)).
 For nomenclature of amino acids, this Handbook (p.
 186) and Br.
-J. Nutr.
-(1953), 7, 1, should be consulted.
+J. Nutr., 1953, 7, 1 should be consulted.
 The symbols and abbreviations, other than units, are essentially those listed in British Standard 1991: 1967 Letter Symbols, Signs and Abbreviations: Part 1.
 General (incorporating amendment no. 1, issued 7 July 1970).
 Day should be abbreviated to d, for example 7 d; except for example, 'each day', '7th day' and 'day 1'.